Our Wives Under the Sea: Summary

+The novel is a dual narrative, with the story of Leah's voyage spliced between the present-day happenings with Miri.
+Leah had gone into a submarine with her two co-workers, the Catholic and saint-worshipping Jelka and the former fisherman Matteo.
+The submarine drops to an empty area at the bottom of the ocean with the communications systems cut out.
+While the three have enough food and water to survive, they suffer mentally due to the isolation and lack of contact with the surface world.
+Leah finds her memories of Miri slowly slipping away and is disappointed by the lack of research she can do, while Jelka becomes obsessed with voices that only she can hear and eventually commits suicide by escaping through a hatch.
+When the power suddenly comes back on, Matteo wants to go back to the surface, but Leah chooses to pilot it until they make a discovery.
+She finally comes in contact with a massive, unknowable, unrecognizable creature, which she is enamored by.
+In an attempt to communicate with it, she writes her name on a piece of paper and shows it to the being.
+As the sub resurfaces, the only thing on Leah's mind is to reunite with Miri.

 Themes

 Aida Edemariam noted themes of "transformation and return" in the novel, calling it "a kind of Orpheus story."
 Kirkus Reviews described one of the main questions of the novel as "What happens to a marriage when one spouse is no longer the person you married?"

 In an interview with Sam Manzella of Them, Armfield said that the novel was in part inspired by a wish to explore the "crossover with queer women’s fiction and the sea," adding that the ocean is often used to symbolise both "something forbidden" and something that "can be many things at once."
 In an interview with Sam Franzini of Our Culture Mag, she stated that the novel was in part "about an anticipation of grief and losing someone," adding that part of the horror was from "the clanging bureaucracy of not being able to get an answer."